The Spiritual Resurrection, Glorification,

 Fulgentius of Ruspe

-This excerpt from a treatise on Forgiveness by Saint Fulgentius of Ruspe (Liber 2, 11, 2-12, 1, 3-4: CCL 92A, 693-695) speaks of the relationship between initial justification and final glorification.
+This excerpt from a treatise on Forgiveness by Saint Fulgentius of Ruspe (Liber 2, 11, 2-12, 1, 3-4: CCL 92A, 693-695) written about AD 520 which speaks of the relationship between initial justification, which he calls "the spiritual resurrection," and final bodily resurrection, which we call glorification.
 It is used in the Roman Office of Readings on Monday of the 33rd week in ordinary time as the Church's liturgy focuses on the Second Coming of Christ and the Last things.

 In a moment, in the twinkling of an eye as the final trumpet sounds, for the trumpet shall indeed sound, the dead shall rise incorruptible and we shall be changed.
 In saying ďweĒ, Paul is indicating that the gift of that future change will also be given to those who during their time on earth are united to him and his companions by upright lives within the communion of the Church.
 He hints at the nature of the change when he says: This corruptible body must put on incorruptibility, this mortal body immortality.
 In order, then, that men may obtain the transformation which is the reward of the just, they must first undergo here on earth a change which is Godís free gift.
 Those who in this life have been changed from evil to good are promised that future change as a reward.